WinZip: History

-WinZip 1.0 was released in April 1991 as a Graphical User Interface (GUI) front-end for PKZIP.
+WinZip 1.0 was released in April 1991 as a graphical user interface (GUI) front-end for PKZIP.
+The ZIP file archive format (ZIP) was originally invented for MS-DOS in 1989 by Phil Katz.

+WinZip 5.0 implemented built-in PKZIP routines and code from Info-Zip and so no longer needed the PKZIP executable.

 From version 6.0 until version 9.0, registered users could download the newest versions of the software, enter their original registration information or install over the top of their existing registered version, and thereby obtain a free upgrade.
 This upgrade scheme was discontinued as of version 10.0.

 On May 2, 2006, WinZip Computing was acquired by Corel Corporation using the proceeds from its initial public offering.

+In 2010, WinZip went multi-platform with the release of WinZip 1.0 for Mac OS X (November 16, 2010).
+This initial release was compatible with Intel Macs and could be run on v10.5 'Leopard.'
+The iOS version of WinZip was first released on February 17, 2012, WinZip Android was first released on June 19, 2012.